How to Boost Your Early-Stage Business: Outsourcing for a Bootstrapped Startup

 When having calls with the shortlisted candidates, you will learn about their communication skills, especially their proficiency in English.
 You can also find out if they are well-versed in your industry and process new information fast.

-At this stage, you should already expect them to mention a few ideas on strategy and implementation.
-Also, after learning a bit more about them, you will understand if you have a personal fit and will like working together.
+At this stage, you should expect them to mention a few ideas on product strategy and its implementation.
+Also, after learning more about them, you will understand if you have a personal fit and will like working together.

 3. Look for an analytical mind

-You should be looking for a marketer that can set benchmarks and goals, knows what metrics to use, and reports on progress.
+You should be looking for a marketer who can set benchmarks and goals, knows what metrics to use, and reports on progress.